rockettheme/docs/Docs/wordpress/themes/kirigami/demo_feature.md

 * Text

 ### Text
 The Text widget in this section is used as an artistic divider between the navigation panel and the following section.
-It also offers a link directly to the plugins section of the demo.

 ~~~
 <span class="promo1 ribbon"><span>Kirigami is clean, flexible &amp; responsive</span></span>